win-eva/EGFR-TKI-Docking-Analysis/notes/methods.md

 ---

 ## 7. References
+All software executables were obtained from official sources and used without modification.
 1. RDKit: RDKit: Open-source cheminformatics; http://www.rdkit.org
 2. Meeko: Meeko: Ligand Preparation Tool; https://github.com/forlilab/meeko
 3. AutoDock Vina: Trott, O., Olson, A. J. AutoDock Vina: improving the speed and accuracy of docking with a new scoring function. *J Comput Chem* 2010, 31, 455–461.